 I would walk instead.
 (NOT: I would to walk instead.)

 After perception verbs (see, hear, feel)

 Why buy this one when that one is cheaper?
-(Why to buy this one when that one is cheaper?)
+(NOT: Why to buy this one when that one is cheaper?)

 Did you find a pattern in the rules?
 Neither did we.
-You’ll probably need a few different mnemonics to remember all of the applications for bare infinitives if you're really dedicated to learning them.
+You’ll probably need some mnemonics to remember all of the applications for bare infinitives if you're really dedicated to learning them.

 Modals will cover a lot of uses of a bare infinitive.
-A modal is a word that expresses likelihood or intention.
-Can, could, may, might, must, will, would, shall, should, ought to, and had better are all modals.
-If a modal appears before the verb, it’s an infinitive.
-However, you wouldn’t say, “Can I to go now?”
-It just sounds wrong.
-So you drop out the “to” and use the bare infinitive with a modal.
+A "modal" is a word or phrase that expresses likelihood or intention.
+"Can," "could," "may," "might," "must," "will," "would," "shall," "should," "ought to," and "had better" are all modals.
+If a modal appears before the verb, use a bare infinitive.

-Make, let, have, and other causative verbs are also used with bare infinitives.
-You can remember that if the initial verb causes the next one (He made me do it), then there’s probably a bare infinitive there.
+"Make," "let," "have," and other causative verbs are also used with bare infinitives.
+If the initial verb causes the next one — as in, "He made me do it" — then you need a bare infinitive.

-Bare infinitives are frustrating.
-Even when trying to think up better ways to remember them, there’s no single rule or mnemonic to help with all of the different applications.
-If nothing else, you’ll notice them as you use them.
-Test out including to or leaving it out if you’re confused.
-Bare infinitives may not be used consistently with different parts of speech, but the words used with them don’t change.
-Once you know them, they’re there to stay.
+Bare infinitives can be frustrating for English learners.
+There’s no single rule or mnemonic to help with all of the different applications, but you’ll notice them as you use them.
+Test out sentences including "to" or leaving it out if you’re confused.